jomojo0202/claude-code-setup/README.md

-# Claude Code on Windows — 30-Minute Mentorship Playbook
+# Claude Code on Windows —  Playbook

 A complete kit for teaching non-developers how to install and start using **Claude Code** on Windows in 30 minutes.